Bylaws

 Section 4.
 Notwithstanding any other provision(s) the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from Federal income tax or corporation contributions to which are deductible under sections 501 (c3) and 170 (c2) of the Internal Revenue Code of 1986 (as amended) or the corresponding provision of any future United States Internal Revenue Law.

-ARTICLE II.
 BOARD OF DIRECTORS

 Section 1.
 General Powers.
 The business and affairs of the corporation shall be managed by its Board of Directors.

 Section 2.
 Number, Term and Qualifications.
-The number of Board Members shall be 17.
-The Board shall be elected by the Board of Directors at the April Meeting.
+The number of Board Members shall be 11.
+The Board shall be elected by the Board of Directors at the Annual Meeting.
 Each director shall serve a term of one (1) year or until their successors are duly appointed.
 Any individual eighteen (18) years of age or older, who is a “member” in good standing, may be elected to the Board.

-Section 5.
+Section 4.
 Resignation.
 Any Director may resign at any time.
 Such resignation shall be made in writing and take effect at the time specified in the resignation.

-Section 6.
+Section 5.
 Vacancies.
 Any vacancy occurring on the Board shall be filled by an affirmative vote at a meeting of the remaining Directors, even if constituting less than a quorum.
 The Director elected to fill a vacancy shall be elected for the unexpired term of his predecessor in office.

-ARTICLE III.
 OFFICERS

 Section 2.
 Other Officers.
 The Board of Directors may appoint such Officers at its discretion who shall hold their offices and perform their duties as determined by the Board.